melsman/MoA/README.md

    implementations are included, including a version based on pull and push arrays.

- * ``ilvec.mlb``.
+ * `ilvec.mlb`.
 Implementation of code-generational one-dimensional
    pull arrays.
 Some support for nested vectors.

- * ''moa.mlb''.
+ * `moa.mlb`.
 Implementation of multi-dimensional array
    calculus.
-Makes use of ''vec.mlb''.
+Makes use of `vec.mlb`.

- * ''ilmoa.mlb''.
+ * `ilmoa.mlb`.
 Implementation of code-generational
    multi-dimensional array calculus.
-Makes use of ''ilvec.mlb''.
+Makes use of `ilvec.mlb`.

 The "il" versions of the vector and array libraries are implementations that generate residual intermediate language "C like"